 Those in Favor

-If given the opportunity to attend school affordably, these students could become very productive, positive parts of American economy - and certainly at a higher probability than turning them away and forcing them into the underground economy.
+If given the opportunity to attend school affordably these students could become very productive, positive parts of the American economy - and certainly at a higher probability than turning them away and forcing them into the underground economy.